rodrigoalviani/img-handler-server/README.md

 img-handler-server
 ==================

-A minimalist node.js image handler server
+A minimalist node.js image handler server to resize, crop, apply filters and more...

 Install
 -------